fedang/fedang.net/content/misc/quotes.md

 <!--more-->

+> The person who loves walking will walk further than the person who loves the destination
+>
+> -- Lao Tzu
+> {.author}

 > Unix is very simple, it just needs a genius to understand its simplicity
 >
 > -- Dennis Ritchie